ACStoneCL/docs/source/docs/casper/concepts/glossary/C.md

 A collection of configuration settings describing the state of the system at genesis and upgrades to basic system functionality (including system contracts and gas costs) occurring after [genesis](./G.md#genesis).
 Here is an example [chainspec](https://github.com/casper-network/casper-node/blob/release-1.4.8/resources/production/chainspec.toml), which will change with newer releases.

-## Consensus {#consensus}

-An algorithm used to mandate agreement on the [blockchain](./B.md#blockchain) between all nodes.
-The blockchain, although being built in a decentralized way, eventually converges so that all nodes eventually agree on whether a given block is part of the chain or not.

 Casper uses the Highway algorithm in the _CBC Casper_ family of consensus algorithms.
 The algorithm for securing an agreement is what is known as _consensus_.
 The consensus layer contains the algorithm, but the algorithm should not be confused with the consensus layer.

 ## Contract runtime {#contract-runtime}